Sustainability

 We recognise our responsibllity to ensure that our investments have a positive impact.
 For us, that means investing in and actively managing infrastructure that helps meet public needs, fosters sustainable growth and improves the lives of communities.
 We have developed positive criteria to increase transparency within our deal teams on the type of assets and investments that should benefit from ESG tailwinds.
 We also developed negative screening criteria that determine material sustainability impacts and how to mitigate them.
 We would avoid investing in assets that are environmentally/socially harmful where there is no mitigation possible.

-Our buy, build and hold investment strategy means that we take a long-term and disciplined approach to managing social and environmental risks and opportunities.
+Our hold to maturity approach means that we take a long-term and disciplined approach to managing social and environmental risks and opportunities.
 Our active presence on the ground plays a huge role in achieving our ESG goals because it enables us to identify concerns, influence partners and drive forward our sustainability agenda.
-Our engagement is focused on developing ESG action plans to deliver real-world sustainability outcomes that benefit investors, the environment and society as a whole.
-We have developed a proprietary framework to assess practices across the portfolio and guide our assets on potential next steps.

 Investing sustainably on the path to net zero